Skip to Content

 Method 1 Using a Third Party App to Inspect an Element 1.5

-Method 3: Inspect an Element by Typing “View-source” in the URL
+Inspect an Element on Android by Typing “View-source” in the URL

-This method is the most convenient way of inspecting any element on your Android device without the need for a PC or a third-party application.
-A
+This method is the most convenient way of inspecting any element on your Android device without the need for a PC or additional software.

 However, with all things that come easy, there is some disadvantage.